DataSF/datasf.github.io/blog/_posts/2018-12-06-part-1-datasfs-operating-manual-for-open-data.md

 ## Orient toward scaling where possible

 You can think about scale in many different ways.
-In this context, we attempt to identify reusable patterns and code that allow us to move publishing faster over time.
+In this context, we attempt to [identify reusable patterns](https://datasf.gitbooks.io/datasf-publishing-toolkit/content/5_etl_specification/) and [code](https://datasf.gitbooks.io/datasf-publishing-toolkit/content/6_etl_development/) that allow us to move publishing faster over time.
 There are trade-offs between building up scalable infrastructure and delivering a widget faster.
 The tension is always present, but it can be managed by being thoughtful about when to invest in scaling projects.

 ## Continuously evaluate and improve

 Operating over everything is a process of continuous improvement.
-In practical terms that means collecting data that helps you make decisions and trade-offs and having touchpoints to make those decisions.
-As we’ve built our processes, we’ve tried to capture data in ways that will allow us to make smarter decisions about where to optimize.
+In practical terms that means collecting data that helps you make decisions and trade-offs and having touch points (like a monthly meeting) to make those decisions.
+As we’ve built our processes, we’ve [tried to capture data in ways that will allow us to make smarter decisions](https://datasf.gitbooks.io/datasf-publishing-toolkit/content/technology/powerbi.html) about where to optimize.
 And even that is a continuous process.

-Read more in our Open Data Publishing Toolkit.
+Read more in our [Open Data Publishing Toolkit](https://www.gitbook.com/book/datasf/datasf-publishing-toolkit/details).